A differential analogue of the wild automorphism conjecture: Transitivity of the automorphism group

+By Remark~\ref{rem:irred}, or rather its $D$-variety analogue, the absence of $D$-subvarieties does imply that~$Y$ is irreducible.

-\begin{proof} By Remark~\ref{rem:irred}, $X$ is irreducible.
-Let $v$ be a wild algebraic vector field on $X$.
-Letting $Z$ be the Zariski closure of the orbit of any $k$-point of $X$, we see that $Z$ is $\aut_0(X)$-invariant, and hence an invariant subvariety of $(X,v)$ by Proposition~\ref{prop:aut0-wild}.
-By wildness, $Z=X$.
-So every orbit of $\aut_0(X)$ is Zariski dense in~$X$, which forces the action to be transitive. \end{proof}
+By~\cite[Theorem~II.1.1]{Buium} the only way a projective variety~$Y$ admits a $D$-variety structure over $(K,\delta)$ is if~$Y$ is defined over the constants of $(K,\delta)$, namely~$k$.
+So we may assume that $Y=X_K$ for some projective variety~$X$ over~$k$, and we show that $\aut_0(X)$ acts transitively on~$X$.
+Indeed, let $Z$ be the Zariski closure of the orbit of any $k$-point of~$X$.
+Then $Z$ is $\aut_0(X)$-invariant, and hence $Z_K$ is a $D$-subvariety of $(X_K,s)$ by Proposition~\ref{prop:aut0-wild}.
+By assumption, this forces $Z_K=X_K$, and hence $Z=X$.
+So every $k$-orbit of $\aut_0(X)$ is Zariski dense in~$X$.
+But this is only possible if the action is transitive. \end{proof}